-You should eat a balanced, nutritious and healthy food to stop the black circles under the eyes.
-However, mineral or vitamin deficiencies become a very common cause of the cosmetic problems.
+You should eat a balanced, nutritious, and healthy food to stop the black circles under the eyes.
+However, mineral or vitamin deficiencies become a very common cause of cosmetic problems.
 Sometimes dark circles also lead to inadequate antioxidants or vitamin K deficiency.
-A deficiency in vitamin B12 results into dark circles under the eyes.
+A deficiency in vitamin B12 results in dark circles under the eyes.
 Here are the prevention tips for you.

 - Eat foods that contain antioxidant pigments, like bilberries, cranberries, black currant, parsley onions, and legumes to stop the dark circles.

 - Consume more vegetables and fruits, particularly leafy green vegetables, spinach, and cabbage to make dark circles disappear.

 - Eat more foods that are rich in folic acid or taking fish oil supplements and vitamin for dark circles, namely, B, C, D, and E that is also helpful for the treatment of your dark circles.

 - Drinking more water in such cases is recommended because dark circles under the eyes can be an indication of dehydration also.

 - Drink enough water or fluids to keep you hydrate and improve circulation.
 This helps in flushing out toxins from your body, which can contribute to the occurrence of the dark circles.